-- Composting - composted nearly 100 tons of food scraps during the 2010-2011 ski season; double the number from the 2009-2010 ski season.
+- Keystone Mountain Resort composted nearly 100 tons of food scraps during the 2010-2011 ski season.
+These outcomes were double the number from the 2009-2010 ski season.

-- Building Efficiency Upgrades – The Lodge and Spa's million dollar upgrade will ultimately save 20-30% on heating once complete
+- The Keystone Lodge & Spa's million dollar upgrade will ultimately save 20-30% on heating once complete.

 - Pine Beetle